ysimonx/flutter-tsa-rfc3161/README.md

 # Flutter TSA (Time Stamping Authority)  client rfc3161

-a PoC of timestamping content with Flutter thanks to Digicert's timestamp server

-(SHA-256 as hash method)

-tested on macos and android configurations

-will fails with web configuration because digicert does not provide CORS header
+tested on macos and android configurations (will fails with flutter web if TSA host does not provide CORS header)

-Example

 ```
 import 'package:dio/dio.dart';